STATUS

 "The factory extension is imagined as the aquatic equivalent of a wine cellar: light, transparent, fresh, and natural.
 Like the mineral water itself, the Factory will appear to spring from its natural source, rather than imposing a new identity on the existing complex.
 This creates a seamless continuity between the environment of production and consumption, preparation, and enjoyment."

-By interweaving heritage, nature and architecture, BIG creates a new environment where production and consumption, nature and architecture, outside and inside, and making and enjoying are integrated to elevate the experience for visitors and S. Pellegrino staff.
+By interweaving heritage, nature, and architecture, BIG’s design revisits the classic elements of Italian architecture and urbanism – the arcade, the viale, the piazza, and the portico – to create an architectural environment where production and consumption; nature and architecture; outside and inside; and making and enjoying are integrated to elevate the experience for visitors and San Pellegrino staff alike.

 Combining the modular architecture of the Factory with the repetitive elements of Italian Classicism and Rationalism, the space is sculpted by expanding and contracting the span of the arches.
-Like the aquatic equivalent of a wine cellar, the architecture of the Factory and Experience Lab feels both familiar and fresh; it is firmly rooted in heritage, yet evolves into the future.
+The architecture of the Factory and Experience Lab feels both familiar and fresh; it is firmly rooted in heritage, yet evolves into the future.

 Exposed architectural concrete arches frame the factory, providing glimpses of the Orobie Alps.